 Wiener Schnitzel Day celebrates this dish and its place in that history!

 How to Celebrate Wiener Schnitzel Day

-Celebrating Wiener Schnitzel Day is best done by creating your own Wiener Schnitzel in your own home.
-While decidedly simpler than the one mentioned above, it’s still a fantastic foundation for just about any Schnitzel based dish you wish to create!
+Celebrating Wiener Schnitzel Day can be delightfully done by creating your own Wiener Schnitzel in your own home.
+While decidedly simpler than some of the dishes mentioned above, it’s still a fantastic foundation for just about any Schnitzel based dish anyone might wish to create!

 Wiener Schnitzel Recipe

 Begin preparing your Wiener Schnitzel by laying out paper towels two thick.
-Sift the flower and a 1T of salt into a bowl, preferably one that’s shallow and wide.
+Sift the flour and one Tablespoon of salt into a bowl, preferably one that’s shallow and wide.
 Then take the eggs and whisk them together with the cream in a different bowl.
 Take the breadcrumbs and 2t of salt into a third bowl.
 Then flatten the eye round between plastic wrap, ensuring you don’t tear them, and then season with salt and pepper.